 Written by Assistant Litigation Executive in Fletchers Solicitors Medical Negligence team, Megan Tyrer.

-This was the term used by the Department of Health back in August 2016 when it published government data highlighting those with Dementia were being let down by local services across the country.
+This is a result of government data highlighting Dementia patients are being let down by local services across the country.

-Almost three years on and the fight to bridge the disparity in Dementia care continues.
+Consequently, almost three years on the fight to bridge the disparity in Dementia care continues.

 The system of support for people with Dementia remains in need of an urgent overhaul.

-Dementia is a long term and degenerative condition and it is only right that those people suffering from this condition should be carefully monitored.
+Dementia is a long and degenerative condition and it is only right that those people suffering should be carefully monitored.

-Over stretched GPs can no longer cope with the rising number of Dementia patients.
+First of all, over stretched GP’s can no longer cope with the rising number of Dementia patients.

-They are often forced to wait months for vital secondary care like physiotherapy or mental health services.
+They often have to wait months for vital secondary care like physiotherapy or mental health services.

 People with Dementia end up in hospital more often, stay longer and are much more likely to die there.